-- Studying Computing Science (Higher) - Entering employment IT is a core skill that the course develops - Further education courses Computing Science is available to study up to degree level
+- Studying Computing Science (Higher) - Studying Computing Science or related fields as College - Entering employment - Further education courses Computing Science and related fields are available to study up to degree level

 Homework will be used to consolidate learning.
-Homework activities will take a variety of forms - written, design, and research tasks.
+Homework activities will take a variety of forms - written and research tasks.